Wholesale inflation in US slowed further in December to 6.2%

 The latest year-over-year figure was down from 7.3% in November and from a recent peak of 11.7% in March.
 On a monthly basis, the government said Wednesday that its producer price index, which measures costs before they reach consumers, dropped 0.5% from November to December.

+“The big picture is one of rapid disinflation, with much more to come,” said Ian Shepherdson, chief economist at Pantheon Macroeconomics.

+Producer prices in the nation's vast service sector — everything from restaurants and hotels to airlines and entertainment venues — ticked up just 0.1% from November to December, the smallest such increase since last April.
+The Fed has been monitoring this area of the economy in particular as it assesses its progress in combating high inflation.

-Rising evidence has suggested that inflation across the economy is easing after having reached a four-decade peak last summer.
+But rising evidence shows that inflation across the economy is easing after having reached a four-decade peak last summer.
 At the consumer level, inflation also cooled in December for a sixth straight month to 6.5% compared with a year earlier, from 7.1% in November.

 An acceleration in workers' wages has been slowing, too, which could further help control inflation.
 In December, average wage growth in the United States was up 4.6% from 12 months earlier, compared with a recent peak of 5.6% in March.